This article will give you the best usage tips for Commusoft on iOS devices. Your device must also meet our minimum spec: Minimum requirements.

 - Internet Status - Connected/Not connected.

-- Carrier - The decide's phone network provider.
+- Carrier - The phone's network provider.

 - Network Latencies - An expression of how much time it takes for a packet of data to get from one designated point to another, indicating how good your current network connection is.